Ronrock/Opaline/content/about.md

 interiorsHeadingLine2: Effortless Living
 interiorsBody:
   - "The luxurious interior of Villa Opaline reflect the timeless palette of the Greek landscape — cool white plaster, warm stone floors.
 Each room breathes with natural light, flowing through the big windows and high ceilings"
   - "The open-plan living and dining area merges seamlessly with a fully-equipped kitchen, while the 2 bedrooms offer a quiet refuge after days spent exploring the island's hidden coves and villages.
-Next to the main house there is a spacious studio with it's own toilet and bathroom."
+Next to the main house there is a spacious studio with it's own toilet and bathroom.
+The villa offers a fully private experience.
+We do not provide services during the stay."
 features:
   - icon: "🛏"
     label: Main house